-Because he’s on the autism spectrum, Christopher struggles in interactions that depend on emotion or personality.
+Christopher, who is probably on the autism spectrum, struggles in interactions that depend on emotion or personality.
 Rather than sensing that someone is sad because of the tone of their voice, he often only perceives this emotion when the person starts crying and he can see physical evidence of their sadness.

 Christopher best understands situations that he can explain logically rather than emotionally.
 He tries to be like the detective Sherlock Holmes, because Holmes approaches mysteries from a logical perspective and seeks an explainable truth.
 Furthermore, Holmes doesn’t believe in supernatural explanations for odd happenings.
 Like Holmes, Christopher thinks that all odd happenings can be illuminated through use of logic, and Christopher takes this approach in his investigation of Wellington’s death.